abode Security Review

 No-contract home security and automation with a modern twist

 Ever since I can remember, I’ve been a minimalist.
 Sure, I didn’t know the word at age five, but I’ve always gravitated towards solid colors, sleek designs, and anything that looks like it would be at home in the Apple store.
 That’s why I’m so excited to review abode’s new iota system.
 Founded in 2014 by a former ADT executive, abode disrupts traditional security companies in many ways.
-Their systems feature innovative design and they don’t force you into a monthly subscription plan or a long-term contracts.
+Their systems feature innovative design and they don’t force you into a monthly subscription plan or a long-term contracts, unlike the subscriptions with ADT.
 Plus, they have every smart platform integration you can imagine and more.
 I loved abode’s Essentials Starter Kit, so I’m ready to see how iota stacks up.

 In this review, I’ll go over the iota’s system components, professional monitoring options, customer support, and finally, abode’s mobile app.
 Let’s go!